-Education: I studied Fine Art at Goldsmiths College in London and completed my PhD, on Nietzsche and asceticism, at the University of Galway in 2019.
+Background: I studied Fine Art & Critical Theory at Goldsmiths College, University of London, and completed my PhD (on Nietzsche's concept asceticism and philosophy as an art of living) at the University of Galway in 2019.
 The previous year, I was a visiting researcher at the University of Essex, School of Philosophy & Art History.
 I have given papers at a number of institutions including The Royal Irish Academy, Harvard University, RCA London, and Louisiana Museum of Modern Art.

 :::::::::::::::::NEWS::::::::::::::::